Become a Yoast SEO pro:

 Yoast SEO Premium allows you to set related keyphrases and synonyms too, which is great if you want to take your SEO copywriting to the next level.
 You need user-focused and high-quality content to rank high in a (competitive) market.
 Because Google is getting smarter, Yoast SEO Premium recognizes variations of your keyphrase and helps you write natural and user-friendly content.

+When you’ve added a keyphrase (and ideally a bit of content), Yoast SEO is able to run the SEO analysis.
+This analysis evaluates how well your content is optimized to rank for that keyphrase.
 For instance, it checks whether you’ve used the keyphrase enough and not too often.
 But also whether it’s in your SEO title, meta description, images, or subheadings.
-Moreover, it checks other SEO aspects of your content that are not related to your keyphrase, for instance, if you have any internal links to other articles on your website.
+Moreover, it checks other SEO aspects of your content that are not related to your keyphrase, for instance, if you have any internal links to other articles on your website which is also important for search engines to understand your content.

 The SEO analysis in the Yoast SEO sidebar

-Getting orange or red bullets?
+Getting orange or red traffic lights?
 Look at the feedback the analysis gives and try to make improvements where possible.
 To dive deeper into this, read our article on how to use Yoast SEO’s content analysis.

 The readability analysis

-Below the focus keyphrase field, you can find the Readability analysis tab (in the Yoast SEO sidebar).
+Below the focus keyphrase field and SEO analysis, you can find the Readability analysis tab (in the Yoast SEO sidebar).
 It’s best to look at this tab after you’ve written the first version of your post or page.
-It gives you a red, orange, or green bullet, which reflects your text’s readability score.
+It gives you a red, orange, or green traffic light, which reflects your text’s readability score.
 This analysis contains a few different checks that our plugin automatically does on your content.
-Open the tab to find out how you score on all the individual checks and what you can improve.
+Open the tab to find out how you score on all the individual checks and what you can improve on.
 You may wonder why you should look at this tab, but trust us: readability is crucial for SEO!

 The Yoast SEO readability checks in the sidebar

-If a bullet is green, you’re doing great in that field.
+If a traffic light is green, you’re doing great in that field.
 Is it orange or red?
-You can follow the instructions along with the bullet to improve on this front.
+You can follow the instructions along with the traffic light to improve on this front.
 If there’s an eye icon, you can click that to see what part of the text still needs some checking.
-Now you don’t need to get every bullet green, but try to get the overall bullet green to end up with readable text.
+Now you don’t need to get every traffic light green but try to get the overall traffic light for the readability analysis green to end up with readable text.
 That way, the readability analysis helps you write easy-to-read content that your readers will love!

 Our readability analysis works for many languages, and our team is working hard to add more languages as we go.
-If you’re interested in finding more about the logic behind this analysis, you can read more on how to use this analysis in Yoast SEO or how we decided on all of these criteria.
+If you’re interested in finding more about the logic behind this analysis, you can read more on how to use this analysis in Yoast SEO.

-No, not every bullet in the SEO analysis has to be green for your post or page to rank.
-Similarly, getting your post and bullets ‘all-green’ in no way guarantees that it will rank.
-While it’s tempting to aim for all-green bullets on every post or page without working on other aspects of your SEO, this isn’t the best SEO strategy.
+No, not every single traffic light in the different analyses has to be green for your post or page to rank.
+Similarly, getting your post and traffic lights ‘all-green’ in no way guarantees that it will rank.
+While it’s tempting to aim for all-green traffic lights on every post or page without working on other aspects of your SEO, this isn’t the best SEO strategy.
 Proper keyword research and site structure always come before getting green bullets.
-Read more about properly using the colored bullet system in Yoast SEO.
+Read more about properly using the colored traffic light system in Yoast SEO.

 The Google preview